On the Risks of Collecting Multidimensional Data Under Local Differential Privacy: Additional Results for Section

 \item \textbf{Privacy metric across users.} Uniform (cf. Section~\ref{sub:plausible_deniability_uniform}) and non-uniform (cf. Section~\ref{sub:plausible_deniability_non_uniform}) privacy metrics.

 \end{itemize}

-First, with the ACSEmployement dataset, Fig.~\ref{fig:reident_smp_acs} illustrates the attacker's RID-ACC for top-k re-identification on using the SMP solution, the FK-RI model with uniform $\epsilon$-LDP privacy metric across users, by varying the frequency oracle and the number of surveys.
-Secondly, to complement the results of Fig.~\ref{fig:reident_smp} (i.e., GRR's risks of re-identification), Fig.~\ref{fig:reident_smp_non_uniform_grr} illustrates the attacker's re-identification accuracy (RID-ACC) metric on the Adult dataset for top-k re-identification on using the SMP solution with the GRR protocol by varying the \textbf{non-uniform} privacy metric, the attack model and the number of surveys.
-Lastly, Figs.~\ref{fig:reident_smp_olh} to~\ref{fig:reident_smp_oue}, illustrates for all remaining frequency oracles, the attacker's RID-ACC on the Adult dataset by varying the re-identification model and the privacy metrics (uniform and non-uniform).
-Results for the PK-RI model, $\alpha$-PIE and non-uniform privacy metrics were omitted for the ACSEmployement dataset as they follow similar results achieved with the Adult dataset where the difference is mainly in the attacker's RID-ACC upper bound.
+First, within the same setting of Fig.~\ref{fig:reident_smp} (\textbf{Adult dataset}), Fig.~\ref{fig:reident_smp_acs} (\textbf{ACSEmployement dataset}) illustrates the attacker's RID-ACC for top-k re-identification on using the SMP solution, the FK-RI model with uniform $\epsilon$-LDP privacy metric across users, by varying the LDP protocol and the number of surveys.
+One can notice that both Figs.~\ref{fig:reident_smp} and~\ref{fig:reident_smp_acs} follow similar patterns for all LDP protocols with only different upper bounds for the RID-ACC metric.
+Therefore, results for the PK-RI model, $\alpha$-PIE and non-uniform privacy metrics were omitted for the ACSEmployement dataset as they follow similar results achieved with the Adult dataset where the difference is mainly in the attacker's RID-ACC upper bound.

+Secondly, to complement the results of Fig.~\ref{fig:reident_smp} (\textbf{FK-RI model}), Fig.~\ref{fig:reident_smp_pk_uni} (\textbf{PK-RI model}) illustrates the attacker's RID-ACC for top-k re-identification on using the SMP solution, the Adult dataset, with uniform $\epsilon$-LDP privacy metric across users, by varying the LDP protocol and the number of surveys.
+From Figs.~\ref{fig:reident_smp} and~\ref{fig:reident_smp_pk_uni}, one can notice that the PK-RI model minimized the RID-ACC by about $50\%$ for all LDP protocols, which represents a more realistic scenario for the background knowledge of adversaries in real-life.